 The definition of the service interface to the Synchronization and Channel Coding Sublayer specified in reference [6] includes the ChannelAccess.request service primitive, which has an optional Repetitions parameter.
 The sublayer transfers the data unit the number of times specified by Repetitions.
 If the value of Repetitions is one, or if the sublayer does not support the Repetitions parameter, then no systematic retransmissions are performed, and the USLP Frame is transferred once.

 USLP requests the systematic retransmissions in accordance with parameters set by management.
-For each VC, management sets the value to be used for the Repetitions parameter when requesting the transfer of USLP Frames carrying SDUs on the Sequence-Controlled Service.
-For each VC, management sets a similar parameter for USLP Frames carrying COP Control Commands.
+For each VC, management sets the value to be used for the Repetitions parameter when requesting the transfer of USLP Frames carrying SDUs on the Sequence-Controlled Service (i.e., Type-AD frames in COP-1).
+For each VC, management sets a similar parameter for USLP Frames carrying COP Control Commands (i.e., Type-BC frames in COP-1).
 For a Physical Channel, management sets an upper limit for the value of the Repetitions parameter specified in reference [6].

-When requesting the transfer of USLP Frames carrying SDUs on the Expedited Service, USLP does not limit the value of the Repetitions parameter.
+NOTE - Repetitions are not permitted for USLP Frames carrying SDUs on the Expedited Service (i.e. for Type- BD frames in COP-1).

 Service DEFINITION